pcubillos/bibmanager/docs/bibtex.rst

   in the *home/pdf* folder (see :ref:`config`), there's no need to specify the path to the file.
 Alternatively, see the commands in :ref:`pdf`.

+- The *tags* meta-parameter enable setting user-defined tags for grouping and searching entries *(New since Version 1.4)*

 Below there's an example to freeze and link a PDF file to an entry:

 .. code-block:: shell